Department of Sociology

 Thurston Domina (School of Education), Gail Henderson (Social Medicine), James H. Johnson Jr. (Kenan–Flagler Business School), Douglas L. Lauen (Public Policy), John D. Stephens (Political Science).

-Tressie McMillan Cottom (School of Information and Library Sciences)
+Tressie McMillan Cottom (School of Information and Library Science).

 Adjunct Assistant Professors

-Carmen Gutierrez (Public Policy), Francesca Tripodi (School of Information and Library Sciences).
+Fenaba Addo (Public Policy), Malissa Alinor (Public Policy), Nathan Dollar (Carolina Demography), Carmen Gutierrez (Public Policy), Christian Lentz (History), Antonia Randolph (American Studies), Francesca Tripodi (School of Information and Library Science).

 Professors Emeriti